Skip to main content

 Decorative: Urban solar panel installation

-Flint residents have one of the highest energy burdens in Michigan, spending more of their income on energy bills than most of the rest of the state.
-Community-level renewable energy has the potential to make energy more affordable for Flint residents while improving environmental health and promoting environmental justice.
+Flint residents face one of Michigan’s highest energy burdens, spending a disproportionate amount of their income on energy bills compared to the state average.
+Community-level renewable energy offers a promising pathway to make energy more affordable for Flint residents while improving environmental health.